nicolas931010/rcn_reading/2023_readings.md

 ## Topic 5 - Artificial Breeding and Restoration *(March 20 - March 31)*

-**Rationale:** For populations that have experienced local extinction, reintroduction/restoration efforts using captively bred populations can be an effective conservation intervention strategy, and genetic tools can often be used to guide such efforts.
-The first reading of this week gives us an example of using temporal data to monitor a captive breeding program, and the second reading demonstrates the power of genomic data in screening the individuals selected for breeding.
+**Rationale:** For populations that have experienced local extinction, reintroduction/restoration efforts using captively bred individuals can be an effective conservation intervention strategy, and genetic tools can often be used to guide such efforts.
+The first paper of this week gives us an example of using temporal genetic data to monitor a captive breeding program, and the second paper demonstrates the power of genomics in screening the individuals selected for breeding.
 The two supplemental papers provide some extra background on the roles of genetic tools in captive breeding and restoration.

 **Paper 1:**